-D - No Delays - the motor is programmed with no delays to represent normal operation of a standard air handler.
+D - No Delays - the motor is programmed with no delays to represent nor-

 HEAT DELAY

 The motor is programmed with a short ramp up time at a reduced speed to allow the electric elements and duct system to heat up before full airflow is achieved.
 The off cycle delay is programmed with a reduced airflow over a short time period to purge the heat out of the unit and duct system thereby maximizing the efficiency of the entire system.